eigerco/amplifier-advisory-committee/docs/Integrators/Threat_model_Axelar_Amplifier.md

 # Axelar Threat model report

-**Initially prepared by [FYEO](https://www.fyeo.io/) for the Axelar Foundation with contributions from the Amplifier Advisory Committee and Axelar engineering team.**
+**Initially prepared by [FYEO](https://www.fyeo.io/) for the Axelar Foundation with contributions from the Amplifier Advisory Committee and the Interop Labs engineering team.
+This threat model does not identify specific threats or risks, but describes areas of potential concern.
+It is intended for use by auditors as a guide during their audits. **

 *This document may be updated from time to time as certain features of the Amplifier product are still under active development.*